 Streets in Laguna Beach are planned for resurfacing based on street conditions and the timing of underground work to be done in the project area such as sewer line rehabilitation or storm drain construction.
 Street resurfacing projects are programmed into the City's Ten Year Capital Improvement Plan and budget.
 The cycle allows all streets in Laguna Beach to first be resurfaced.
 This means that severely stressed sections of the streets are removed and repaired.
 Curb and gutter repairs are also included in an overlay project to ensure drainage problems are resolved.
 Asphalt overlay projects add strength to the existing pavement and are generally applied to roadways that have a poor condition rating.

 Once all streets have been resurfaced, a treatment of slurry seal, or top coating, will be applied.
-Slurry seal is applied to the entire pavement surface to prevent oxidation and moisture intrusion and is made up of a combination of asphalt emulsion, sand and rock.
+Slurry seal is applied to the entire pavement surface to prevent oxidation and moisture intrusion and is made up of a combination of asphalt emulsion, sand, rock and dust.
 Slurry seals are applied to streets that are basically in good condition with the intent to extend the pavement life and improve long-term performance.

 Pothole Filling and Patching and Crack Sealing